Snowad14/FastMangaTranslator/readme.md

 ![Demo of the project](assets/demo.gif)

-️🚨 Japanese isn't supported, as it would require quite a lot of code modification, but above all because no LLM is good enough for it to be interesting, so it's a translator that aims to translate manga already translated mainly in English into other languages.  **Note :** The project should also work for webtoons
+️🚨 Japanese isn't supported, as it would require quite a lot of code modification, but above all because no LLM is good enough for it to be interesting, so it's a translator that aims to translate manga already translated mainly in English into other languages.  **Note :** The project should also works for webtoons

 ## Requirements 📋